eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/usage/layout.rst

 Content objects display an icon on their `index` page.
 By default, this is the icon registered with Zope, which is also shown in the ZMI.
 The icon can be
-customized: if there is an image in the current skin, named ``NyFolder-icon`` or ``NyFolder-icon-marked`` (replace ``NyFolder`` with any other content type), it will be used instead.
+customized: if there is an image in the current layout color scheme, named ``NyFolder-icon`` or ``NyFolder-icon-marked`` (replace ``NyFolder`` with any other content type), it will be used instead.
 Note however that this customization does not affect object listings in folders - perhaps it should.